Skip to content

 Note that variables should themselves be translated by your code before passing in, if appropriate.

-function takes scope as an argument and returns a function that always applies that scope to ts calls:
+• The ts function is imported into a closure via the CRM.ts() function, which takes scope (extension name) and returns a function that always applies that scope to ts calls:

 // This closure gets a local copy of jQuery, Lo-dash, and ts